 As Valentine’s Day is quickly approaching, there is more and more talk about sex, love and your hormones.
 What many don’t know is that they go hand-in-hand.
 At The Riegel Center our clients frequently ask why their love life isn’t what it used to be; whether it’s not feeling as in love or a lack of sexual desire.
-A large part of this comes with age and a decline in hormone that play a large role in your overall feelings.
+A large part of this comes with age and a decline in hormones that play a large role in your overall feelings.

 Contrary to what some might say, sex and love are two completely different things, especially when it comes to your hormones.
 When a woman is feeling sexual desires this is due to her estrogen, progesterone, and testosterone, also known as sex hormones.
 Sex hormones, for men and women, not only help with sexual desire, but they also play an essential role in sexual reproduction and development.
 These sex hormones fluctuate throughout our lives and can be affected by many factors such as:

 Your body produces “happy hormones” when you are happy.
 These hormones are oxytocin, dopamine, and serotonin.
 When you’re in love, or attracted to someone, your brain will release the happy hormone dopamine which then increases your serotonin levels and then oxytocin is produced.
 The combination of these three working in action will create a positive emotion throughout your body.
 Many people refer to oxytocin as the “love hormone”.